nfilzi/lewagon-sql-lectures/README.md

 - I hope to have some time soon to improve the `reset.rb` by parsing the CSV files for raw data instead of hard writing it into `seeds.sql`

-- I may add at some point some scraping utilities, to get the data from Le Wagon Website.
-Let's be fabulous! :unicorn:
+- I may add- at some point some scraping utilities, to get the data from Le Wagon Website.
+Let's be ambitious! :rocket:

 ## Fun facts
 1. Hospital